 Oncology researchers are now focusing on "drug repositioning" as they search for cures for cancer.

 The advantages of this approach: The lengthy research and approval processes have been completed and the active ingredients have been found to be safe for medical use.
 Further development or repositioning is faster, easier and cheaper than with going through the approval process for a newly developed drug.

 Read more: EU to launch new plan to fight cancer

 Scientists of a joint study analyzed about 5,000 non-oncological substances, nearly 50 of which had an anticancer effect

-Researchers at UT Southwestern Simmons Cancer Center recently discovered a drug combination that is designed to stop the growth of cancer cells.
+Researchers at UT Southwestern Simmons Cancer Center discovered a drug combination in 2020 that is designed to stop the growth of cancer cells.
 In this context, a drug already on the market is expected to counteract resistance to a promising new cancer drug that is currently in clinical trials.

 Cancer researchers at the University of Bergen in Norway tested hundreds of different drugs over several years to see how they affect cancer cells.
 They found that a drug used to fight parasites, like tapeworms and giardia, contains the substance NTZ (nitazoxanide), which acts like a tailor-made medicine against prostate and colon cancer.